peterkaminski/peterkaminski-wiki/GPT Jams.md

 # Weekend GPT Jam Tech Showcase

-**GPT Jams** are hosted by [Anne Murphy](https://www.linkedin.com/in/anne-murphy-philanthropy/) and [Don Wackerly](https://www.linkedin.com/in/don-wackerly-mba-18670012/) of [Empowered Fundraising](https://empoweredfundraiser.com/) Consulting and Coaching.
+**[Weekend GPT Jams](https://linktr.ee/annemurphy)** are hosted by [Anne Murphy](https://www.linkedin.com/in/anne-murphy-philanthropy/) and [Don Wackerly](https://www.linkedin.com/in/don-wackerly-mba-18670012/) of [Empowered Fundraising](https://empoweredfundraiser.com/) Consulting and Coaching, and are always fun and packed with amazing information.

-Pete is presenting on Obsidian, March 23, 2024 as part of a Tech Showcase with other presenters.
+Pete presented on Obsidian, March 23, 2024 as part of a Tech Showcase with other presenters.

 ## Peter Kaminski